hkokocin/androidKit/README.md

 }
 ```

-Supported types are:
-* String
-* Array<String>
-* Int
-* Long
-* Boolean

-Parcelables are currently not supported since I think you should avoid the overhead that comes with using them.
+Supported are all possible extra types except Parcelables.
+They are currently not supported since I think you should avoid the overhead that comes with using them.
 Instead I prefer to pass ids and fetch the complete data from the data layer.

 #### Start activities
 This can again be used in Activites as well as Fragments